Security Overview

 Introduction

 RESTHeart provides Authentication and Authorization services.
-It can handle different authentication and authorization schemes, including handling users and permissions stored in MongoDB collections.
+It supports different authentication and authorization schemes, including users and permissions stored in MongoDB collections.

 and mongoAclAuthorizer

 .
-These use MongoDB collections (by default /users
+These plugins use MongoDB collections (by default /users

 and /acl

-RESTHeart can also handle users and permissions stored on configuration files via fileRealmAuthenticator
+RESTHeart can also store users and permissions in configuration files using fileRealmAuthenticator

 and fileAclAuthorizer